JeevanMali24/Docker/interview-Q-A.md

+1) What would you fo if an ec2 instance is getting slow?
-1)If an EC2 instance is getting slow, follow these simple steps:
+If an EC2 instance is getting slow, follow these simple steps:

 1. **Check Metrics**: Look at CPU, memory, disk, and network usage in CloudWatch.
 2. **Log In**: Use SSH to check running processes (`top`, `htop`) and disk usage (`df -h`).